A long, long time ago…

 There was a stream that flowed northwest from Manchester, Ohio, just above Maysville, following pretty much the course of today’s Ohio, but it was a much smaller stream.
 It’s called the Manchester River in the geological literature, and it ran into the Little Miami and then into the Licking, at about the site of the Cincinnati suburb Carthage today.
 There was also a small stream, where the Ohio River is today, that ran from southwest of Madison, Indiana, northerly, toward Carrollton, where it flowed into the bigger Kentucky River.

 The Kentucky River flowed north at Carrollton.
 It turned northeast and joined what is now the Ohio River about three miles above Carrollton, not at today’s confluence.
 (See two maps at left).
-At that time, however, the stream you and I know as the Kentucky River flowed north from Carrollton, pretty much following today’s Ohio River Valley past Gallatin and Boone Counties and then heading further north, up what you and I know as the Great Miami, and not on to Cincinnati.
+At that time, however, the stream we know as the Kentucky River flowed north from Carrollton, pretty much following today’s Ohio River Valley past Gallatin and Boone Counties and then heading further north, up what we know as the Great Miami, and not on to Cincinnati.

 The Great Miami is simply too small a river to have made a valley as big as the Great Miami's current valley.
 The Kentucky River did it.
 You can see it: (click to enlarge)